Attacks on Harvard by Trump administration have built for months. A timeline of the dispute

 (CNN) — Since returning to office in January, President Donald Trump has made a major push to put America’s elite universities on notice over political ideology.
 But the groundwork for the White House’s stronger stance was laid more than a year earlier.

-Two months after Hamas’ October 7, 2023, attack on Israel sparked the Gaza war – and protests over it at US colleges – the then-president of Harvard University was asked in a congressional hearing whether “calling for the genocide of Jews” would violate Harvard’s rules against bullying and harassment.
+Two months after Hamas’ October 7, 2023, attack on Israel sparked the Gaza war – and protests at colleges over the siege and the US ally’s retaliatory bombardment of the territory – the then-president of Harvard University was asked in a congressional hearing whether “calling for the genocide of Jews” would violate Harvard’s rules against bullying and harassment.

 “It can be, depending on the context,” Claudine Gay said in a response that slackened the jaws of many students and donors and deeply divided the campus and its alumni.